Scams in Cuba are common, annoying and pretty much inevitable.

 Where to stay in Varadero

-When it comes to snorkeling and easy access to the coral reef, Playa Coral is one of the best beaches in Cuba.
+When it comes easy access to the coral reef, Playa Coral is one of the best beaches in Cuba.
 It’s located on the coastal road, at about half way between Matanzas and Varadero.
-Though reaching the coral reef from the beach is fairly easy, the best way to see it is from Laguna de Maya, the Fauna Reserve.
+Though reaching the reef from the beach is fairly easy, the best way to see it is from Laguna de Maya, the Fauna Reserve.
 There, you can rent any equipment you may need to snorkel and hire a guide that will show you the best spots.
 There are supposed to be around 300 species of fish in the area.

 The best beaches in Cuba have clear waters and fine sand

-One of the nicest Cuban beaches near Cienfuegos (18 km south of the city) is Rancho Luna.
+One of the nicest beaches near Cienfuegos (18 km south of the city) is Rancho Luna.
 The beach is nice, with golden fine sand and clear blue waters, perfect to relax in the sun and swim.
 The coral reef can be accessed easily.
 There is a diving center, two hotels and a couple of casas particulares in the village on the way to the lighthouse.

 TIP: There are supposed to be some local buses going from Cienfuegos to Rancho Luna, but the easiest way to get there is by scooter.
 You can rent one in town.